stormysun513/stormysun513.github.io/_posts/2017-8-12-user-defined-hash-functor-in-cpp.md

 ---

-This is the first post of my website, I am currently working on some leetcode questions that are mostly written in C++.
-I feel I tend to forget some usages related to user-defined classes.
-Therefore, I decided to write them down.
+This is the first post of my website, I am currently working on some leetcode questions and most answers are written in C++.
+I feel that I tend to forget some usages related to user-defined classes, so I decide to write them down.
 If there are mistakes, feel free to point them out.
 Thanks.